recluse-rs/recluse/README.md

   Through it, `recluse` provides a convenient wrapper that downloads pages for you (as raw text, or JSON-deserialized with [`serde`](https://docs.rs/serde/latest/serde/)), so you can focus on processing.
   It's gated by an (optional) feature, `reqwest`, so you're opted out of including it by default.
+- [`leaky-bucket`](https://docs.rs/leaky-bucket/latest/leaky_bucket/) is an implementation of the [leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket) algorithm.
+This crate provides a a rate limiter layer that uses it internally.
+This dependency is only pulled if you enable the `limit` feature.

 # Quickstart